 In addition to gratitude, practicing mindfulness throughout the day can also help reduce stress and increase productivity.

-Endeavour to stay present at the moment and avoid distraction while focusing on the task at hand.
+Endeavour to stay present in the moment and avoid distraction while focusing on the task at hand.
 Avoid multitasking and its dangers and stay focused on one thing at a time.

 By practicing mindfulness in small ways throughout the day, you can build up your mental resilience and handle stress more effectively.